Barberton Makhonjwa Mountains

 Outside site

-The nomination Dossier (State Party of South Africa, 2017) and communication between IUCN and State Party (Supplementary Information 2018) notes “Two companies adjacent to the Property have objected, both of which have been in operation for several decades before the nature reserves were proclaimed.
-Although their existing mining rights areas have been specifically excluded from the WHS, their objections are based on WHS status restricting their ability to prospect and expand in the future.
+The nomination dossier (State Party of South Africa, 2017) notes “two companies adjacent to the property have objected, both of which have been in operation for several decades before the nature reserves were proclaimed.
+Although their existing mining rights areas have been specifically excluded from the WH site, their objections are based on WH status restricting their ability to prospect and expand in the future.
 Current legislation provides for the conditional continuation of mining rights obtained before the prohibition on mining in protected areas, was imposed by NEMPAA and MPRDA in 2003.”
-That is, these 2 companies would still have the right to do exploratory mining within the World Heritage Site, and beneath the World Heritage Site.
-Although these threats were noted, the World Heritage Committee, 2018 meeting requested that Buffer Zone arrangements be arranged, including related to this threat.
-Buffer mechanism arrangements have now been addressed as above (*see More than 45% of the geosites that support OUV are located outside the WHS Boundaries).
+No new prospecting or mining activities would be allowed within the WH site.
+Although these threats were noted, the World Heritage Committee 2018 meeting requested that Buffer Zone arrangements be made, including related to this threat.
+Buffer mechanism arrangements have now been addressed as above (*see More than 45% of the geosites that support OUV are located outside the WH site boundaries).
 Additionally, the MTPA won a legal case in July 2017 in which the Constitutional Court judged in favour of the MTPA that no new mining may happen within the Barberton Nature Reserve (IUCN Consultation, 2020).

 Inside site